Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 ***DO NOT USE THESE NOTES BLINDLY.***
 ***SOME CONFIGURANTIONS ARE PERSONAL AND PROBABLY OUTDATED.***

+This is a followup of the [Base System Installation](https://github.com/Tenza/configurations/blob/master/ArchLinux%20Installation/1%20-%20Base%20System%20Installation.md) guide.
+The configurations set in here supose that ArchLinux is properly installed on the system.

 #### Configure hostname

 This is the name that will show-up in the console, for example: `filipe@filipe-desktop`